TimKam/Quantitative-Bipolar-Argumentation/README.md

 ![CI status](https://github.com/TimKam/Quantitative-Bipolar-Argumentation/actions/workflows/actions.yml/badge.svg)

 This project provides _QBAF-Py_, a library for drawing inferences from Quantitative Bipolar Argumentation Frameworks (QBAFs) and explaining them.
-The library is written in CPython (C with a Python API) to facilitate speed and efficiency.
+The library core is written in CPython (C with a Python API) to facilitate speed and efficiency.

 ## Requirements & Installation
 Installing *QBAF-Py* requires [pip](https://pypi.org/project/pip/).